Kherbet Rouha: Ottoman era

-In 1974, Palestinian leader Yasser Arafat visited Khirbet Rouha.
-The area between Khirbet Rouha and the eastern Beqaa, from Helweh to Aita al-Foukhar, was densely populated with fedayeen bases belonging to various factions, the most significant of which was located in Khirbet Rouha itself.
-The town was initially controlled by Fatah’s Yarmouk Brigade under General Yassin Saada, and was later occupied by Israeli forces in the 1980s.
+Modern period

-Among the songs popular with the Palestinian fedayeen at the time was a chant performed near the water spring on the outskirts of Khirbet Rouha.
-Its opening line referred to the spring as: “And at Khirbet Rouha, a tap, the drink of joy for the fedayeen.”
+In 1974, Palestinian leader Yasser Arafat visited Kherbet Rouha during a period of increased Palestinian armed presence in the Beqaa Valley.
+During the Lebanese Civil War, armed factions operated in parts of the region, including areas near the village.
+The town later experienced military activity during Israeli operations in the Beqaa in the 1980s.

 Infrastructure

 Agriculture

 Kherbet Rouha's land is both on the mountain side and in the valley.
 Until recently, most of Kherbet Rouha's occupants lived off of their land.
 The majority of the valley's land was used for growing wheat, chickpeas (hummus), lentils, sunflower, cucumbers, and sometimes a local breed of watermelons which don't grow very large, but are brighter red inside with a thin shell and have few but much-larger-than-usual seeds.
 The mountain land is usually used to grow trees and vine fruits because of the difficulty with plowing inclined land.
 The most common are figs, olives, grapes, quince and sumac.

 Traditionally, many people kept livestock as well, most homes until as recent as the early 80s had a donkey or two for transportation.
 When a home kept livestock, they had a large flock of goats, sheep or a combination, or they had one or two cows and a few chickens and instead focused on their agriculture.
 Due to the geography of the land, it is still difficult to plow many of the olive and fig orchards and grape vineyards so traditional methods utilizing animals is common place.

 Due to its conservative Muslim Sunni background, the owners of grape vineyards never sold their grapes for wine production no matter how financially strapped they were.
 Instead, many made raisins and a grape syrup known as "dibis" to sell.

 To preserve agriculture, the villagers built their homes on the mountain side, and in many cases used the mountain as a wall of the house and left the valley land for farming.
 In recent years, as former immigrants returned home, there was a shortage of living space, and homes have become more commonly built in the valley land.
 Very few citizens still farm their land.